 “I have had bumps in the road.
 Most people do.
 You can get back on your feet with the right attitude and discipline.

-Is It Good To Taking A Step Back In Career?
+Is It Good To Take a Step Back In Career?

 If you stay with an organization that doesn’t offer career advancement, your career will suffer.
-If you feel you have exhausted all your opportunities for promotion and have been begging the management to let you know, it is expected that you will look elsewhere.
+If you feel you have exhausted all your opportunities for promotion and have been begging the management to let you know, you are expected to look elsewhere.

 To get ahead, you may have to take one step back before you can take two, regardless of whether your career is in the same area or changing careers.

-Psychological factors are a significant cause of negative emotions when you take a step back from your career.
+Psychological factors significantly cause negative emotions when you step back from your career.
 You will have fewer responsibilities than your previous job and likely earn less.

 However, earning less right now can help you get to the top faster, primarily if your company is known for its fast track to management.